pokey/command-server/README.md

 # command-server README

 Adds support for running arbitrary commands via file-based RPC.
-Designed for use with voice control systems such as [Talon](https://talonvoice.com/).
+Designed for use with voice-control systems such as [Talon](https://talonvoice.com/).

 ## Features